cardano-foundation/docs-cardano-org/getting-started/exchanges/index.md

 The main steps for delegating stake are:

-* Create stake keys,
+* Create stake keys
-* Create payment keys,
+* Create payment keys
-* Register stake address on the blockchain,
+* Register stake address on the blockchain
-* Create and submit the stake delegation certificate.
+* Create and submit the stake delegation certificate

-We will go through these steps in detail below.
+We will go through these steps in detail in the following sections.

 ### 1. Create stake keys